Unorthodox Engineers

 The Unorthodox Engineers were the subject of a series of science fiction short stories by Colin Kapp.
 They were a misfit bunch of engineers who solved problems of alien technology/weird planets in the future.
-The stories had a great deal of grain-of-salt-type humor.

-They were commanded by maverick engineer Fritz van Noon and included, amongst others, a convicted bank robber as quartermaster (on the entirely-sound grounds that he was likely to be the most capable person for the job).
+They were commanded by maverick engineer Fritz van Noon and included, amongst others, a convicted bank robber as quartermaster (on the grounds that he was likely to be the most capable person for the job).

 The Unorthodox Engineers originally appeared in various British SF magazines and anthologies: